Cannabidiol: Antimicrobial property

 CBD demonstrates potent antimicrobial properties primarily against Gram-positive bacteria, including several ESKAPE pathogens, by disrupting their cell membrane.
 While generally ineffective against Gram-negative bacteria due to their protective outer membrane, CBD has shown some activity against specific Gram-negative pathogens like Legionella pneumophila, Moraxella catarrhalis, and Neisseria species.
 The efficacy of CBD has been demonstrated in topical applications using ex vivo pig skin and mouse models, highlighting its potential as a therapeutic agent.

 Other uses

-Health benefits for CBD beyond its approved medical uses are unproven; there are potential risks like liver damage and drug interactions.
+Health benefits for CBD beyond its approved medical uses are unproven; there are potential risks like liver damage and drug interactions if used during pregnancy or breastfeeding.

 CBD may help with pain, sleep, and addiction, potentially serving as a non-intoxicating alternative to opioids, but clinical evidence is limited and legal regulations are complex.

-There is very limited evidence on CBD use in mental disorders, and current studies do not show clear benefits for treating any mental health conditions.
+There is very limited evidence on CBD use in mental disorders, and current studies do not show clear benefits for treating any mental illness or disorder.

 CBD is strongly advised against during pregnancy or breastfeeding due to unknown effects on fetal and infant development.